sergeigribanov/ISRSolver/README.md

   ```console
   cmake -DCMAKE_INSTALL_PREFIX=$HOME/packages/ISRSolver $HOME/source/ISRSolver
   ```
+ Please note that smake sometimes cannot find some packages depending on how they were installed.
+If an error occurs that cmake cannot find a particular package, you should to run cmake with the appropriate options.

 <!-- ## Relationship between Born and visible cross section -->
 <!-- Precise measurement of the inclusive cross section of an e+e- annihilation to hadrons is -->